 In all cases, grades and credit hours earned are reflected on your transcript.
 The grade is factored into your GPA if you are earning direct Gordon credit.
 To be more precise, official credit for these programs comes into the student transcript in one of two ways:

 So, Gordon credit is calculated into the student’s overall GPA in the transcript.
 However, transfer credit from any other institution is awarded, but grades are not calculated into the overall GPA.

 Students are often able to earn core credit while studying abroad.
-Gordon’s own semester programs are designed to fulfill specific Thematic Core credits.
-Many approved programs have courses that have been used for Core Credit (e.g. Environmental Literature at the Creation Care Studies Program for Natural World + Literature; or Introduction to Theology at LCC University for Christian Theology.)
+Gordon’s own semester programs are designed to fulfill specific Core credits.
+Many approved programs have courses that have been used for Core Credit (e.g. Introduction to Theology at LCC University for Christian Theology.)
+Courses used for core fulfillment must be approved by the Registrar's office.
 See the GEO for more information.

 Can I take additional courses while abroad?

 Students should take the standard full-time course load as laid out by their program.
 If you would like to take more courses, and the program allows it, you will need approval from your advisor.
 Any additional costs billed to Gordon for the course overload will be charged to the student.

 What are the GPA requirements for admission to study abroad?